Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed with remarkable accuracy and grace, allowing them to hit shots that seem impossible.
-Select a creature within range.
-For the duration of this effect, their ranged basic attacks are made with advantage and their range is doubled.
-Additionally, they can make ranged basic attacks against any creature within range, as long as a path to them exists, ignoring line of sight and cover.
+A dark force begins to feed, shielding a creature from harm in exchange for their life force.
+Select a willing creature within range.
+For the duration of this effect, they are immune to all damage.
+At the start of each of their turns:

+- They lose life equal to four times their proficiency bonus.
+- Remove all stacks of ailments from them.
+They lose life equal to the number of stacks of ailments removed.

+These effects test concentration twice if both occur during the same turn.

-### Genesis of Wind
+### Curse of Imagination

 <div class="tight">